BabaOlumoh/Napoleonbaba/README.md

-- 👋 Hi, I’m @Napoleonbaba
+- 👋 Hi, I’m @SerDegen
 - 👀 I’m interested in Blockchain Development
 - 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on ...